BartlomiejKaszuba/Magento/README.md

-# Magento
+## Magento e-commerce store - automated system testing
-Automated system testing of an e-commerce store 'Magento'.
+All the test cases are automated using Selenium with Python.